You are here : water neutrality

 • This helps us future-proof the local water network against population growth

-• There are significant carbon emissions saved from not treating or pumping the saved water.
+• There are significant carbon emissions saved from not treating or pumping the saved water

 • The blueprint allows other water companies to create water neutrality at scale and the smaller water providers (*NAVs) will benefit from better access to the market and strengthened industry partnerships.